 About the Board

-The Board may have between 15 and 21 members of whom at least 50% must be members of the Religious Society of Friends (Quakers).
-New governors are appointed by the General Meeting (FSSWGM), the body which oversees the school on behalf of Britain Yearly Meeting of the Religious Society of Friends (BYM).
+The Board may have between 15 and 21 members of whom at least half must be members of the Religious Society of Friends (Quakers).
+Governors are selected through the Quaker practice of a Nominations Committee.
+The Nominations Committee is concerned to ensure that Board of Governors have the necessary range of skills and experience.
+Governors are appointed by the Nominations Committee of the Friends’ School Saffron Walden General Meeting, a body established relatively recently with members drawn from Quaker Meetings geographically close to the School, which oversees the Quaker life of the School on behalf of Britain Yearly Meeting of the Religious Society of Friends.

 Governors serve an initial 4 year term and may be nominated to serve for a second such period.
 In exceptional circumstances a governor may serve a further 2 years but never beyond this maximum of 10 years.
 Suggested names of people to join the Board may come from a variety of sources; from constituent Area Meetings of the General Meeting, from Old Scholars, parents and any other interested parties.